 NOTE: If you are on a mobile device or tablet, be sure you know how to “hover” over a link.

-Generally, this is done by clicking and holding the link, and the actual URL will appear.
+Generally, this is done by hovering over and then holding the link (but do NOT click), and the actual URL will appear.

 - Contact a company by going to its website another way.
 For example:

 - Type its legitimate address in your browser address window.

 - Use a search engine to find the company’s website.

 - The information in the “From” field of an email can be falsified.